wilsonality/f25-team2/README.md

     2. Create services - Post offers (item or service) and/or update previous offers.
     3. View customer statistics -  View follow count, average rating, average offer completions per month, and more.
     4. Reply to reviews - Respond to offer reviews and select reviews to be featured on their profile.

+## How To Run
+1. Install Java.
+2. Download and unzip the source code.
+3. Open the folder in VS Code
+4. VS Code should automatilly import all the dependencies from Spring.
+Check the pom.xml.
+5. Open a database on Neon Tech and copy the connection string into application.properties "spring.datasource.url"
+5. Go to f25-team2/backend-api/src/main/java/com/team2/spartanslist/SpartanslistApplication.java and hit run with Maven.